thesaigoneer/atomic-saigon/README.md

 - 2nd of April 2024:        - atomic-kde-saigon

-- 4th of May 2024:          - onyx-saigon *
+- 4th of May 2024:          - vauxite-saigon *

 *  = currently active

-A Gnome 46 recipe is available as well (silverublue-saigon) in the repo.
+From the start of May I am running the windowmanager Herbstluftwm, on top of Vauxite (xfce desktop).
+From the login screen both sessions are available.

 ## Idea